How To Make Resin Jewelry

 You can manipulate the inks with tools like toothpicks or straws to create unique patterns.

-Additionally, practicing on small, disposable projects can help you refine your technique before working on your main resin jewelry pieces.
+Practicing on small, disposable projects can help you refine your technique before working on your main resin jewelry pieces.

-7. Working with Molds
+7. Working with molds

-Mold Selection:
+Mold Selection

 The first step in working with molds is choosing the right one for your project.
 Silicone molds are popular for their flexibility, ease of use, and ability to produce intricate details.